wiaderny/wiaderny.github.com/colophon/index.md

 All the content is written in [Markdown]; [John Gruber]'s excellent text-to-HTML conversion tool for web writers.

-It is typeset in [Proxima Nova Light], a beautiful typeface, and [Courier New].
-The design is heavily based on the fantastic work of the guys behind [Medium], a service that I emphatically recommend.
+It is typeset in [Proxima Nova Light], a beautiful typeface, and [FF Tisa Pro].
+The design is, with exception of small changes, entirely based on the fantastic work of the guys behind [Medium], a service that I emphatically recommend.

 The homepage features various images which are all licensed under a Creative Commons License.
 In particular, the homepage randomly displays one of the following images: The London Shard and City Hall, a photograph by [Nathan Meijer], the Uluwatu Temple in Bali, a photograph taken by [Sean McGrath] and the Matterhorn and Ägerisee, both photographs by [Juan Rubiano].